gavinlyonsrepo/ST7735_TFT_PICO/README.md

 2. Math in bitmap size column 2-5  assumes 128x128 pixel screen.
 3. The data array for 1 and 2 is created from image files using file data conversion tool [link](https://javl.github.io/image2cpp/)
 4. The data array for 3 and 4 is created from BMP files using file data conversion tool [link](https://notisrac.github.io/FileToCArray/)

+These functions will return error codes in event of an error, see  API docs for details.

 ## Hardware